📚

 Image Courtesy of Pixabay

 • Privatization: 🔐 The majority of the ocean cannot be privatized.
 In general, 200 miles of water around each country is owned by that country, allowing each country to protect its shoreline.
-Otherwise, international waters are difficult to divide this way.

 Here is another example of a tragedy of the commons.
 Can you identify laws, privatization, and education strategies for preserving the commons?